exclamationkate/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 - How to generate a project using JHipster.
-- How to integrate a free API for an ingredients database.
 - How to deploy the project and with what technology.

 ### Project Tracker